 A: That’s why I love working on The Hornet’s Nest, because I’m with soldiers every day.
 It’s just working with one soldier or one marine at a time.
-That’s also why I enjoy working with Easterseals Dixon Center, because I’m working with people who are committed to making a difference every single day.
+That’s also why I enjoy working with Easterseals, because I’m working with people who are committed to making a difference every single day.

 However, normally I’m just talking to the camera and I don’t see the millions of people who are out there, and you become discouraged because you don’t know if you’re making a difference.